kurtshuler/proxmox-ubuntu-server/3 - Ubuntu VM Installation within Proxmox.md

 3 - Ubuntu VM installation within Proxmox
 ==========================================
 There are (2) methods to install Ubuntu Server OS and I prefer the ***Server Live ISO install*** over the Cloud-Init Server install.
-The Live install takes about the same amount of time to install as the Cloud-Init versions, at least if you are only building one VM.
-And you don't have to remember wher to go in the Proxmox GUI for the VM cloud init settings, and what to do in the VM terminal after install.
+The Live install takes about the same amount of time to install as the Cloud-Init version, at least if you are only building one VM.
+And you don't have to remember where to go in the Proxmox GUI for the VM cloud init settings, and what to do in the VM terminal after install.

 # Server Live ISO install (preferred by me)